Val0022/Augmented-Reality-and-Hybrid-GRASP-Beam-Search-Algorithm/README.md

-# Manual Cubing Assisted by Augmented Reality
+# Augmented Reality and Hybrid GRASP-Beam Search Algorithm

 This repository supports the thesis titled "Cubicaje manual asistido por realidad aumentada".
 It contains the files for an augmented reality application that integrates a hybrid GRASP and Beam Search algorithm, featuring an interface developed for the HoloLens 2 (HL2) device.